Enterprise AI Operating System in 2026: Comparing the Best

 What It Is

-ServiceNow, which completed its $2.85 billion acquisition of Moveworks in December 2025, positions itself as the “AI control tower for business reinvention”.
+ServiceNow, which completed its $2.85 billion acquisition of Moveworks in December 2025, positions itself as the “AI control tower for business reinvention.”
 The ServiceNow AI Platform integrates with any cloud, any model, and any data source to orchestrate how work flows across the enterprise.
-The combined platform includes AI Agent Studio for building custom agents, AI Agent Orchestrator for coordinating multi-agent teams, and AI Control Tower for centralized governance of any AI — whether native or third-party.
+Following a major update in February 2026, the combined platform now features the Autonomous Workforce (specialized AI agents with defined roles), EmployeeWorks (the Moveworks-powered conversational front door), and AI Control Tower for centralized governance.
 Its origin story is IT service management and back-office workflow automation — the middle and back office.

 Philosophy